-It is highly recommended that your glider (and other equipment), undergo a Periodical Airworthiness Inspection which is to be done by Apco, or a Apco approved / appointed service center.
-This should be done annually or every 100 hours (whichever comes first).
-We have found that deterioration in the porosity of the lower surface of the wing does not adversely affect the flight characteristics of the wing, as long as it still passes strength requirements.
+It is highly recommended that your glider (and other equipment), undergo a Periodical Airworthiness Inspection which is to be done by Apco, or an Apco approved / appointed service centre.

+This is recommended to be done every 24 months or every 100 hours, whichever comes first.
+This recommendation is in line with Israeli regulations, binding in Israel. as an alternative, we suggest for you to follow the regulations set by your national authorities.